Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 1. Section B-2 – Information about the custodial parent/legal guardian:

-• enter the beneficiary’s custodial parent/legal guardian name in section B-2 only if they are different than the primary caregiver or their spouse listed in section B-1
+• enter the beneficiary’s custodial parent/legal guardian family name and given name in section B-2 only if they are different than the primary caregiver or their spouse listed in section B-1

 2. Section B-3 – Information about the beneficiary:

-• if the person completing the form indicated is the custodial parent/legal guardian, enter the information about the beneficiary.
+• if the person completing the form is the custodial parent or the legal guardian, enter the information about the beneficiary.
 Enter the information exactly as it appears on the beneficiary SIN documentation

 • enter the total number of beneficiaries for the current application in the “= Total number of beneficiaries” box